15 Email Etiquette Rules You Should Follow At Workplace

 Most people used to write "Yours sincerely" initially, but emails are not formal letters, so we have moved on from it.

-Now, most people use words like "Regards", "Cheers", "Sincerely", in their emails while signing off.
+Now, most people use words like "Regards," "Cheers," and "Sincerely" in their emails while signing off.

 Appropriate sign-off in email result - Cheers (54.5%), Sincerely (72.7%), Regards (100%), Looking forward (54.5%), Yours sincerely (18.2%), Thanks (18.2%)

-Short replies of only one line were considered rude and abrupt, but it has become acceptable.
-People might use such short responses because they are busy and need to get the point across quickly.
+Short replies of only one line were considered rude and abrupt, but they have become acceptable.
+People might use such short responses because they are busy and must communicate quickly.

 Is it acceptable to send one reply emails? - Yes (72.7%), No (27.3%)

-Such short email replies can be sent to colleagues, but when you write an email to someone higher up, we recommend avoiding using one-liners.
+Such short email replies can be sent to colleagues, but we recommend avoiding using one-liners when emailing someone higher up.

-You should always follow an appropriate email etiquette for you to be perceived as professional and serious.
+You should always follow appropriate email etiquette to be considered professional and serious.
 Here are some email etiquette do's and don'ts that you can follow:

 1. Use a professional email address

 Create and use a formal email address that people can remember.
-Your email address can be your first name or a combination of your first and last name.
+Your email address can contain your contact information like first name or a combination of your first and last name.
 You can also use one or two numbers in your email address.
 Don't use weird names and symbols in your email address.

 2. Write clear subject lines

 People use subject lines to determine whether or not to open an email.
-Subject lines should give context to the email copy and shouldn't trick users into clicking them.
+Subject lines should give context to the email copy and not trick users into clicking them.

 Considering email etiquette, use short and clear subject lines.
 Tell people what they can expect from the email, and never send an email without a good subject line.